-Mezzo-soprano Bridget Skaggs has swiftly gained the attention of Chicago audiences as “a compelling force” with an “agile, expressive voice” (Chicago Classical Review) equally at home in classical, contemporary, avant-garde, jazz, and musical theater.
+Mezzo-soprano Bridget Skaggs (she/her) has swiftly gained the attention of Chicago audiences as “a compelling force” with an “agile, expressive voice” (Chicago Classical Review) equally at home in classical, contemporary, avant-garde, jazz, and musical theater.
 Critics have noted the way she “lights up the scene” (Chicago Reader) in appearances with Chicago Fringe Opera, Chicago Folks Operetta, Haymarket Opera, Fourth Coast Ensemble, the Chicago Ensemble, DuPage Chorale, Opera Steamboat, and Pittsburgh Festival Opera.

 Bridget studied with Florence Birdwell (legendary teacher to Broadway stars Kristin Chenoweth and Kelli O’Hara), during her bachelors and masters education at Oklahoma City University’s Wanda L. Bass School of Music.
 Bridget embraced Birdwell’s teaching approach, which emphasizes the importance of words and honest storytelling.

 A Chicago resident since 2012, Bridget has found her “forever teacher” here in acclaimed soprano Maria Lagos, professor emeritus at Roosevelt University.
 Maria’s teaching has ingrained in Bridget the tenets of excellent bel canto singing: agility, legato, breath support, balanced registers, and the art of singing a perfect high pianissimo.

 Bridget is an Experienced Registered Yoga Teacher (E-RYT) currently working towards an advanced 500-hour certification with Yoga Medicine.
 She believes that yoga and bel canto vocal technique can work in conjunction to create a wholistic approach to healthy singing.